wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 ##Discontentment links us all

-I talked to and read about other people who seemed to have "made it", and the more people I heard from, the more evident it became that everyone had problems, regardless of their status or achievements.
+I talked to and read about other people who seemed to have "made it", and the more people I heard from, the more evident it became that there isn't really such a thing as a perfect life.
+Everyone had problems, regardless of their status or achievements.
 Sometimes we get painted an unrealistic image from social media and it's hard to imagine others' complexities.

 Travel bloggers get to experience the world but they have unstable schedules and deal with long bouts of loneliness.
 All-stars that shatter world records still